Scheduling Games with Machine-Dependent Priority Lists: Equilibrium Inefficiency

-Next, we analyze the sum of completion times objective.
-For a schedule $s$, the sum of completion times is $\sum_j c_j\cdot(1 + \ldots +n_j)$.
-Using similar arguments, if $s^{\star}$ is not optimal with respect to the sum of completion times, there exists a beneficial migration from a machine whose contribution to the sum is maximal, to a machine with a lower contribution. \end{proof} \end{proof}
+Second, we analyze the sum of completion times objective.
+For a schedule $\sigma$, the sum of completion times is $\sum_j (1 + \ldots +n_j)/s_j$.
+Using similar arguments, if $\sigma^{\star}$ is not optimal with respect to the sum of completion times, there exists a beneficial migration from a machine whose contribution to the sum is maximal, to a machine with a lower contribution.